matomo-org/developer-documentation/docs/master/Piwik/Db.md

 ### `segmentedFetchFirst()` <a name="segmentedFetchFirst"></a>

-Performs a SELECT on a table one chunk at a time and returns the first fetched value.
+Performs a SELECT on a table one chunk at a time and returns the first successfully fetched value.

 #### Description

+In other words, if running a SELECT on one chunk of the table doesn&#039;t return a value, we move on to the next chunk and we keep moving until the SELECT returns a value.

 This function will break up a SELECT into several smaller SELECTs and should be used when performing a SELECT that can take a long time to finish.
 Using several smaller SELECTs will ensure that the table will not be locked for too long.

+**Example**

+    // find the most recent visit that is older than a certain date
+    $dateStart = // ...
+    $sql = &quot;SELECT idvisit
+          FROM $logVisit
+         WHERE &#039;$dateStart&#039; &gt; visit_last_action_time
+           AND idvisit &lt;= ?
+           AND idvisit &gt; ?
+      ORDER BY idvisit DESC
+         LIMIT 1&quot;;

+    // since visits
+    return Db::segmentedFetchFirst($sql, $maxIdVisit, 0, -self::$selectSegmentSize);

 #### Signature